CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Methods

 For CPP-Net, there are two predicted distance maps, namely $\boldsymbol{D}$ and $\boldsymbol{D^r}$. $\boldsymbol{D}$ is predicted by the backbone model, while $\boldsymbol{D^r}$ represents the final pixel-to-boundary distance prediction by CPP-Net.
 Accordingly, we modify Eq. \eqref{eq:3.5b} for CPP-Net as follows:

 where $D_k^r(x,y)$ denotes the refined pixel-to-boundary distance in $\boldsymbol{D^r}$ along the $k$-th direction for $(x,y)$.

 Eq. \eqref{eq:3.5b} and Eq. \eqref{eq:3.5d} penalize the prediction error in each respective pixel-to-boundary distance value, while the overall shapes of nucleus instances are ignored.
-In fact, nucleus instances typically have similar shapes; this can be utilized as prior knowledge to facilitate accurate nucleus segmentation.
+In fact, nucleus instances typically have similar shapes; this can be utilized as the prior knowledge to facilitate accurate nucleus segmentation.
 However, it is challenging to explicitly represent the overall shape of a single nucleus instance.
 To deal with this problem, we adopt an implicit approach inspired by the perceptual loss \cite{perceptual-loss}, which is proposed for style transformation and super-resolution tasks.
 In \cite{perceptual-loss}, a network pre-trained for image classification on ImageNet \cite{imagenet} is used as a feature extractor, with the differences between the extracted features of one image pair being penalized.
 This approach encourages the high-level information of the two images to be similar.
 Inspired by the original perceptual loss, we propose a Shape-Aware Perceptual (SAP) loss for nucleus segmentation.
+In the followings, we introduce the SAP loss in details.